-How Unity built a gaming engine for the future – TechCrunch
+Unity IPO aims to fuel growth across gaming and beyond – TechCrunch

 - Advertising: Via the 2014 acquisition of Applifier, Unity launched an in-game advertising network for mobile games.
 This expanded substantially with the Unified Auction, a simultaneous auction that helps games get the highest bid from among potential advertisers.
 Unity is now one of the world’s largest mobile ad networks, serving 23 billion ads per month.
 Unity also has a dynamic monetization tool that makes real-time assessments of whether it is optimal to serve an ad, prompt an in-app purchase or do nothing to maximize each player’s lifetime value.
 While the Unity IAP feature enables developers to manage in-app purchases (IAP), Unity does not take a cut of IAP revenue at this time.

 - Live Services: A portfolio of cloud-based solutions for game developers to better manage and optimize their user acquisition, player matchmaking, server hosting and identification of bugs.
 This portfolio has primarily been assembled through acquisitions like Multiplay (cloud game server hosting and matchmaking), Vivox (cloud-hosted system for voice and text chat between players in games), and deltaDNA (player segmentation for campaigns to improve engagement, monetization and retention).
-Unity Simulate trains AI models in virtual recreations of the real world (or testing games for bugs).
-These are structured with usage-based pricing, with an initial amount of usage free.
+There is also Unity Simulate for training AI models in virtual recreations of the real world (or testing games for bugs).
+Live Services products have usage-based pricing, with an initial amount of usage free.

 Unity versus Unreal, versus others